- What is volume? — Volume definition

 - Gallons (gal)

 If you need to convert the units of volume, you can use our great volume converter.
-Other useful tool is a grams to cups calculator which can help if you want to use a food recipe from different country.
+Another useful tool is our grams to cups calculator which can help if you want to use a food recipe from different country.
 Note that it's not a simple conversion, but change from weight (grams) to volume unit (cups) - that's why you need to know the ingredient type (or more specifically, its density).

 Also, you can have a look at this neat volume unit conversion table to find out the conversion factor in a blink of an eye: